May 24: Is this the era of endings in photography?

 Then in 2005 the directors upgrade a further 230 square metres of space to provide increased storage, a new office arrangement and customer area in addition to increased exhibition/wall space.

-For for directors Kathy Freedman and Bronwyn Rennex, closing their gallery after 25 years and so many successes must be a decision which harder than opening one, though they say it will remain a gallery space but that it will be occupied by a new enterprise, to be announced later in the year.
+For for directors Kathy Freedman and Bronwyn Rennex, closing their gallery after 25 years, and so many successes, must be a decision harder to make than opening it, though they say it will remain a gallery space but that it will be occupied by a new enterprise, to be announced later in the year.

 Curtain Call beings together over 60 artists who have had work hung on the gallery walls over its time.
 It is a tribute to the fairness of the co-diectors that this list represents women and men so evenly in contrast to so many other galleries, and the industry itself, which is even today still male dominated, despite the overwhelmingly female population of most art schools. :